 - The overall top abstract in the combined clinical and basic research categories as well as the top poster presentation will be awarded certificates recognizing scientific achievement and exceptional promise.

-- Travel stipends will be awarded to the participants at an Award’s Banquet Wednesday night, April 30, 2014 at which time $1000/recipient travel stipends will be awarded to the ten top finalists, $500/recipient travel stipends to the next fifteen semifinalists and $250/recipient travel stipends for the remaining five semifinalists.
+- All travel stipends will be awarded to the participants at an Award’s Banquet Wednesday night, May 13, 2020 at which time $1000/recipient travel stipends will be awarded to the ten top finalists, $500/recipient travel stipends to the next fifteen semifinalists and $250/recipient travel stipends for the remaining five semifinalists.